OfficeDev/office-js-docs-pr/docs/develop/support-for-task-pane-and-content-add-ins.md

    ```

-- **Add-in only manifest**: Use the `Permissions` element in its manifest  For example, if your add-in requires read/write access to the document, its manifest must specify `ReadWriteDocument` as the text value in its `Permissions` element.
+- **Add-in only manifest**: Use the `Permissions` element in the manifest  For example, if your add-in requires read/write access to the document, its manifest must specify `ReadWriteDocument` as the text value in its `Permissions` element.
 Because permissions exist to protect a user's privacy and security, as a best practice you should request the minimum level of permissions it needs for its features.
 The following example shows how to request the **read document** permission in a task pane's manifest.

     ```XML
     <?xml version="1.0" encoding="utf-8"?>